 The graduate and undergraduate training in our department is rigorous, challenging, and state-of-the art.
-Our students take difficult and interesting courses in statistical theory and applications.
+Our students take difficult and interesting courses in biostatistics and data science, including genomics, clinical trials, time-to-event analysis, statistical theory, analytics, study design, biomedicine, and public health.
 At the same time, most of our students participate actively in the methodological and collaborative research that our faculty is conducting.
-Graduates of our program are prepared to be leaders in biostatistics, and a roster of over 1000 successful alumni illustrates this.
-Our graduates are faculty members at leading universities around the world, directors of units at the National Institutes of Health and Centers for Disease Control and Prevention, and are leaders of research units in the pharmaceutical industry.
+Graduates of our program are prepared to be leaders in biostatistics and data science, and a roster of over 1000 successful alumni illustrates this.
+Our graduates are faculty members at leading universities around the world, directors of units at the National Institutes of Health, Food and Drug Administration, and Centers for Disease Control and Prevention, and are leaders in the health care industry.

 Essentially all of our graduate students receive at least partial financial support.
 This comes from our training grants in big data biomedicine, cancer genomics, neuroimaging, and environmental biostatistics.
-Faculty research projects currently funding graduate students include new methods of producing and reading mammograms, treatments of HIV/AIDS, cancer and cardiovascular disease, statistical genomics, and many others too numerous to list here.
+Faculty research projects currently funding graduate students include new methods of producing and reading mammograms, treatment of HIV/AIDS, cancer and cardiovascular disease, statistical genomics, precision medicine, and many other areas too numerous to list here.

 As you can see from this partial list of research projects, our faculty is very actively involved in important and timely research.
 At the same time, they are excellent teachers, and several of our faculty members have won teaching awards given by the School of Public Health and the University.

-If you are considering biostatistics as a career, I hope that you will consider joining the Carolina Biostatistics family.
-I think you will be impressed with the academic rigor of our program and the collegiality of our faculty, staff, students, and alumni.
+If you are considering biostatistics and data science as a career, I hope that you will consider joining the Carolina Biostatistics family.
+I think you will be impressed with the academic rigor and flexibility of our program and the collegiality of our faculty, staff, students, and alumni.
 Please explore our web page, and if you have questions, do not hesitate to contact us.
-We look forward to receiving your application.
+We look forward to hearing from you.